Abdelazim-Abdelgawwad/easyPARM/README.md

 ## Contact & Support
 For troubleshooting or additional assistance, please refer to the documentation in our GitHub repository.
 You can also reach us via email at: abdelazim.abdelgawwad@uv.es.

-## Citation
+## How to cite
-If you use this code in your research, please make sure to cite the original article associated with the code.
+If you use this code in your research, please cite the original article associated with the code.

 ### References
 [1]	Seminar, J. M. Calculation of Intramolecular Force Fields from Second-Derivative Tensors; 1996.